The 5 essential metrics for community engagement

 1000 / (1000 + 100) x 100 = 90% UGC Rate

-A key ingredient in any community is conversation.
-Communities are built around shared interests and things that people have in common.
-So, one thing you should be looking for when building your community is conversation and community involvement.
+In other words, one thing you should be looking for when building your community is conversation and community involvement.

-Are your members engaged, involved and invested enough in the community to spend their time publishing their thoughts and sharing their opinions/experiences with other members of the community?
+Are your members engaged, involved, and invested enough in the community to spend their time publishing their thoughts and sharing their opinions/experiences with other members of the community?
 Are your members interacting with each others’ content?

 How we use it at Disciple:

 On average, across all live Disciple-powered community apps, 98% of the communities’ content comes from the members.
-Leaving only 2% of the content to come from the brands, businesses, influencers or people who are hosting the apps.
-So you can see just how important UGC is in terms of building a thriving, busy, exciting community space that’s filled with glorious, engaging content!
+This leaves only 2% of the content to come from the brands, businesses, influencers, or people hosting the apps.

 The limitations:

-So, you should certainly be tracking how much of the community’s content comes from its members, but you also have to be keeping track of what that content is.
+So, you should certainly be tracking how much of the content comes from its members, but you also have to be keeping track of what that content is.

-5. Number of posts reported as inappropriate.
+5. Number of posts reported as inappropriate

-The number of posts and comments that have been flagged as inappropriate by other community members.

 In any community, content moderation is essential.
+These metrics are the number of posts and comments that have been flagged as inappropriate by other community members.

-And this metric will help you work out how much moderation you need to be doing.
-As a community host, you want to build a safe, welcoming environment for your members to feel comfortable and at home in.
-And, unfortunately, you can’t always rely on people to naturally build that by themselves.
+It’ll help you work out how much moderation you need to be doing.
+As the host, you want to build a safe, welcoming environment for your members to feel comfortable and at home.

 How we use it at Disciple:

-As we all now know, thanks to the much-reported recent stories surrounding Facebook and YouTube, fake users and inappropriate content can be devastating for any community.
+As we all now know, thanks to the much-reported recent stories surrounding Facebook and YouTube, fake users and inappropriate content can be devastating for any group’s engagement.
 As such, internet users are increasingly calling for smarter measures to be put in place to detect toxic content and misuse before it ever reaches anyone else’s screens.

 We at Disciple believe in building positive, safe, secure environments for communities of all shapes and sizes.
-So, we have a number of moderation features and tools that we use to detect and hide inappropriate content before it reaches any other member of the community.
-But, as a fallback and a safeguard, we always monitor inappropriate content and reported users.
-And you should too.
+As such, we have a number of moderation features and tools that we use to detect and hide inappropriate content before it reaches any other member of the community.

 The limitations:

 In some cases, users report each others’ content for the wrong reasons.
-The content may not be inappropriate, it might just present a conflicting view or opinion to those of the person who’s reporting the content.

-So, this can sometimes skew the metric and make it appear as though there’s more inappropriate behaviour going on than there actually is.
+The content may not be inappropriate; it might just present a conflicting view or opinion to those who are reporting the content.
+This can sometimes skew the numbers and make it appear as though there’s more inappropriate behavior going on than there actually is.

 But, in our opinion, it’s always worth tracking it and checking it out for yourself.
 Just to be sure.

 Related Articles